idodov/pixoo64-media-album-art/README.md

 - **Image Enhancer**: Amplify the color vibrancy of the image for a more striking display.
 - **Sensor Data Storage**: All extracted data is stored in a dedicated sensor entity within Home Assistant, making it readily available for further automation possibilities.
 - **Title Normalization**: The script normalizes titles and artist names for easier integration with automations and consistent display, regardless of regional characters or symbols.
 For instance, the artist name "Beyoncé" (with accent) would be normalized to "Beyonce" (accent removed).
-- **Dynamic Color Integration**: The dominant color from the album art is used to set the font and background colors on the PIXOO64, creating a harmonious and visually appealing display.
+- **Light Dynamic Color Integration**: The dominant color from the album art is used to set the background color on any RGB light.
 ## Prerequisites
 1. [DIVOOM PIXOO64](https://www.aliexpress.com/item/1005003116676867.html)
 2. Home Assistant (with add-on functionality)
 3. AppDaemon (Home Assistant add-on)
 ## Installation
 > [!TIP]
 > Create a **Toggle Helper** in Home Assistant.
 For example, `input_boolean.pixoo64_album_art` can be used to control when the script runs.
+Establish it as a helper within the Home Assistant User Interface or YAML code.
+It’s best to do this prior to installation.
+Here’s how you can proceed:
+> 1. Open `configuration.yaml`.
+> 2. Add this lines and restart Home Assistant:
+> ```yaml
+> #/homeassistant/configuration.yaml
+> input_boolean:
+>   pixoo64_album_art:
+>     name: Pixoo64 Album Art
+>     icon: mdi:framed_picture
+> ```
-Establish it as a helper within the Home Assistant User Interface, as Home Assistant will not retain the sensor’s last state after a restart.
-Ensure that the helper sensor is created prior to executing the script for the first time.
+> **Ensure that the helper sensor is created prior to executing the script for the first time.**
 1. Install **AppDaemon** from the Home Assistant add-on store.
 2. On the AppDaemon [Configuration page](http://homeassistant.local:8123/hassio/addon/a0d7b954_appdaemon/config), install the **requests**, **numpy pillow**, and **unidecode** Python packages.
 ```yaml